 by Casey Bastian

-In August 2022, during their federal civil rights trial for running down and fatally shooting an unarmed jogger, Ahmed Arbury, in Brunswick in February 2020, attorneys for father and son defendants Greg and Travis McMichael offered their guilty pleas on one condition: That the federal judge overseeing the case send their clients to federal prison.
+In August 2022, during their federal civil rights trial for running down and fatally shooting an unarmed jogger, Ahmaud Arbury, in Brunswick in February 2020, attorneys for father and son defendants Greg and Travis McMichael offered their guilty pleas on one condition: That the federal judge overseeing the case send their clients to federal prison.
 Why?

 “In 20 years of doing prison work” in Georgia, explained Southern Center for Human Rights (SCHR) Executive Director Sara J. Totonchi, “I have never seen such horrific and chaotic conditions.
 The violence, the treatment of people who are ill, and the apathy of those who run the prisons are unconscionable and unacceptable.”